Families That Lost Loved Ones in Astroworld Crowd Surge Turn Down Travis Scott’s Offer to Pay for Funerals

 In a letter sent to the family of 9-year-old Ezra Blount, the youngest victim in this tragedy, Scott extended his “deepest sympathies and condolences” to the boy’s father.
 Ezra was one of 10 people killed at the sold-out festival attended by 500,000 people.
 Others who died ranged in age from 14 to 27.

-Among other families that declined Scott’s offer to bear funeral expenses include those of 27-year-old Mirza Baig, 14-year-old John Hilgert, 23-year-old Rodolfo Pena, and 21-year-old Axel Acosta Avila.
+Other families that declined Scott’s offer to bear funeral expenses include those of 27-year-old Mirza Baig, 14-year-old John Hilgert, 23-year-old Rodolfo Pena, and 21-year-old Axel Acosta Avila.
 Scott and the event’s organizers are the focus of a criminal investigation by Houston police.
 So far, no timetable has been set for when the investigation would be completed.
+More Than 100 Lawsuits Filed After Tragic Concert That Has Claimed 1o Lives and Injured Hundreds.

 Ongoing Investigations

-There have been several reports that have pointed out a number of issues that suggest the organizers of this mega event may have been negligent when it came to crowd safety measures.
-Accounts from those who were there as well as from victims who suffered serious injuries show that the organizers and entertainers, including Scott, pressed on with the program even as ambulances and police officers were trying to get the victims medical help.
+Several reports have pointed out several issues that suggest the organizers of this mega event may have been negligent when it came to crowd safety measures.
+Accounts from those who were there and victims who suffered serious injuries show that the organizers and entertainers, including Scott, pressed on with the program even as ambulances and police officers tried to get the victims medical help.

 Source: https://apnews.com/article/astroworld-festival-deaths-business-lifestyle-arts-and-entertainment-houston-17b85360b6ac4b242dd47e802225d02d